Automated Profile Inference with Language Model Agents: Experiments

-\mypara{Roadmap} We evaluate \mymethod on Reddit, one of the largest pseudonymous online forums, to explore the effectiveness of \mymethod.
-We begin by outlining the data collection process and detailing the selection criteria for the user data.
-Then, we assess the reliability of the inferred attributes and provide illustrative examples.
-Next, we categorize these inferred attributes, conduct a quantitative analysis, and estimate the privacy risks associated with selected Reddit users based on these attributes.
-Finally, we present case studies demonstrating how inferred attributes could be leveraged to de-anonymize real Reddit users.

-\mypara{Dataset Construction} We use the following procedures to select users and their activities for constructing the dataset:

-(1) We follow~\cite{iclr24beyond} and select 438 popular subreddits where people are likely to discuss their personal matters.

-(2) For each subreddit, we extract the top 100 hot posts and record the users engaged in these threads to create a pool of candidates.

-(3) From this pool, we select the 250 most active users who participated across various subreddits, collecting their posts and comments from Jan 1, 2024, to May 31, 2024, ensuring that none of the used LLMs were trained on this data.

-This process yielded a dataset of 250 Reddit users, with an average of 857 activities per user.
-Data collection was conducted through Reddit's official API~\cite{reddit_api}, which is publicly accessible and free to use.
-It is worth noting that the users selected for our experiment do not represent general Reddit users: they are highly active users, therefore they are more vulnerable to profile inference.
-We include the complete subreddits used for data collection in Appendix~\ref{appendix:dataset}.

-\mypara{Hallucinations of Inferred Attributes} We use \mymethod with GPT-4 to infer personal attributes for selected Reddit users.
-To evaluate whether \mymethod produces inaccurate results due to LLM hallucinations~\cite{hallucination}, we randomly sampled 1,000 attributes and manually inspected their accuracy.
-Specifically, two of the paper's authors independently performed the inspection, with inference accuracy determined by their full agreement.
-We then categorized accuracy based on the confidence scores generated by \mymethod, as shown in Table~\ref{tab:reliability}.
+\mypara{Inference Hallucinations} We use \mymethod with GPT-4 to infer personal attributes for selected Reddit users.
+To evaluate whether \mymethod produces inaccurate results due to LLM hallucinations~\cite{hallucination}, we randomly sampled 1,000 inferred attributes and manually assessed their correctness.
+Two authors independently conducted the evaluation, and an attribute was considered correct only if both agreed.
+We then grouped the results by the confidence scores produced by \mymethod, as shown in~\Cref{tab:reliability}.
+To quantify uncertainty in the estimated accuracy for each confidence level, we compute 95\% confidence intervals using the Wilson score interval~\cite{wilson}.
 The results indicate that the accuracy increases with higher confidence scores, with all attributes scoring above 3 aligning with human judgment.
-These findings suggest that \mymethod is reliable for inferring personal attributes, with confidence scores positively correlated with inference accuracy.

-With the above observation, we \textit{conservatively} filtered out attributes with confidence scores below 4 to obtain the final set of reliable inferred attributes for the following analysis.
+Thus, we \textit{conservatively} retained only attributes with confidence scores of 4 or higher for subsequent analyses, filtering out fewer than 2\% of the total.
 This yielded an average of 86 unique attributes per user, totaling 8,186 distinct attributes across the dataset.